-Students with a superior academic record may use ESE 475 or ESE 476 to assist faculty in teaching by conducting recitation, laboratory sections and developing new laboratory experiments.
+Students with a superior academic record may use ESE 475 (3 credits of open elective) or ESE 476 to assist faculty in teaching by conducting recitation, laboratory sections and developing new laboratory experiments.
 These courses must be taken at Stony Brook, with permission of the Electrical & Computer Engineering Department.
-If both courses are taken, one may be used as an ESE Elective.
+ESE 476 may be used as a Technical Elective.